 It is easy to run out of hot water when you are fixing a large meal and have a house full of people.
 Keep morning showers short and don’t run hot water in the kitchen when it is not required.
-It is a good idea to be smart about when you run you dishwasher, do so after other hot water needs have been addressed.
+It is a good idea to be smart about when you run your dishwasher, do so after other hot water needs have been addressed.
 You may not have enough capacity to handle large gatherings and may need a bigger water heater.

 After all that cooking, there is going to be a lot of cleaning to be done.
-Your dishwasher is the star of kitchen clean up, so it’s essential to use and maintain it properly.
+Your dishwasher is the star of kitchen clean-up, so it’s essential to use and maintain it properly.
 You can prevent the inconvenience of a dishwasher breakdown by loading it properly.
 And while it’s very tempting, don’t load your dishwasher past capacity when you’re cleaning up after a long meal.
-Not only can overloading your dishwasher prevent dishes from being cleaned thoroughly enough, it can cause a flood on your kitchen floor.
+Not only can overloading your dishwasher prevent dishes from being cleaned thoroughly enough, but it can also cause a flood on your kitchen floor.
 It’s important to scrape off excess food to keep the jets and drains from becoming clogged.
 However, don’t over-rinse the dishes before loading them into the dishwasher.
 The enzymes in today’s dishwasher detergents require some food residue in order to activate.

 Clogged drain: Dealing with a clogged drain is a lot like dealing with a clogged toilet.
 But it could be an easier fix if the clog is located in the j-trap (the j-shaped pipe under your sink).
 Before you go taking apart pipes, try using a chemical drain cleaner.
 If that doesn’t work, try snaking the pipe.
 If the clog still doesn’t dislodge, take apart the j-trap to see if the obstruction is there.
 If it isn’t, the clog is farther down the line, and you’ll need to call a plumber for holiday plumbing emergencies.

-Serving San Diego and San Diego County for over 25 years with quality work and great service.
+Serving San Diego and San Diego County for over 30 years with quality work and great service.
 We also service these cities – El Cajon, La Mesa, Lakeside, Poway, Ramona, Santee, Pacific Beach, La Jolla, University City, Tierrasanta, Rancho Penasquitos, Rancho Bernardo, Rancho Santa Fe, Encinitas, Del Mar, Solana Beach, Leucadia, Sorrento Valley, Miramar, Mira Mesa, Scripps Ranch, Vista, Carlsbad, San Marcos, Fairbanks Ranch, 4S Ranch, and Sabre Springs.